Skip to content

 OW-2 Taxonomy retrieval (Taxonomy Vector Store)

-OW-2.0 Taxonomy Vector Store design For each label:
+OW-2.0 Taxonomy Vector Store design

 • label_id